2025 Cambodian–Thai border crisis: 6–27 August

-Martial law and political change
+29 August – 7 September

 On 29 August 2025, the Royal Thai Army (RTA) declared martial law in Ban Nong Chan, Sa Kaeo province, following several incidents involving Thai and Cambodian civilian protesters.
 The RTA also imposed restrictions on weapons possession, filming of military activities, and the unauthorized use of loudspeakers.

-On the same day, the Constitutional Court of Thailand formally removed Paetongtarn Shinawatra from office as prime minister, finding that she had violated ethical standards in a phone call with Cambodian Prime Minister Hun Sen.

-On 2 September 2025, Cambodian Ministry of Defence spokesperson Maly Socheata confirmed that Major General Srey Duk was alive, following widespread rumors of his death.
+On the same day, the Constitutional Court of Thailand formally removed Paetongtarn from office as prime minister, finding that she had violated ethical standards in a phone call with Hun Sen. On 2 September 2025, Cambodia's Ministry of Defence spokesperson Maly Socheata confirmed that Major General Srey Duk was alive, following widespread rumors of his death.

 On 4 September 2025, another attempt by the Royal Thai Army (RTA) to evict Cambodian residents in Banteay Meanchey Province from long-inhabited homes sparked a confrontation between Thai troops and local villagers.
 Cambodian military personnel were present to protect the villagers, while the provincial governor urged Thai authorities to refrain from escalating tensions and to resolve border disputes through the GBC and JBC mechanisms, as stipulated in the 2000 Memorandum of Understanding and subsequent ceasefire agreements.
-Officials also expressed concern over the RTA’s attempts to expand conflict zones and unilaterally alter the border.
+Officials also expressed concern over the RTA's attempts to expand conflict zones and unilaterally alter the border.

 On 7 September 2025, Manet sent a congratulatory letter to Anutin Charnvirakul following his election as Prime Minister of Thailand.
 In the letter, Manet expressed his anticipation of working with Anutin to restore relations between Thailand and Cambodia to normalcy and wished him success in office.